Russell-Lainez/shares-permissions/README.md

 </p>

 <h1> Updating Network Shares and Permissions for Client Computers</h1>
-In this demonstration, I will show how to share files and update permissions for clients using computers on the same network.
+In this demonstration, I will show how to share files and update permissions for clients using computers found on the same network.

 <h2>Environments, Applications, and Services Used </h2>